Your student card is automatically programmed to give you access to the University’s main libraries, some study spaces and computer labs:

 - Physics podium, David Caro building (walkway access)

 Graduate students are also automatically granted access to the Graduate Centre in the 1888 building, including after-hours access.

-All spaces, with the exception of the Postgraduate Lounge, do not require swipe to access across normal working hours being Monday to Friday 7am to 7pm.
-Access for students is uploaded in bulk at the end of week 1, the end of week 2 and approximately 1 week after the census date, to capture late enrolments.
+All spaces, with the exception of the Postgraduate Lounge, Postgraduate PC lab and Old Eng North Wing Study Space, do not require swipe to access across normal working hours being Monday to Friday 7am to 7pm.
+Card will be activated 24 hours after printing.
+Access will be loaded in bulk for students who are fully enrolled.

 What spaces in Engineering do I have access to?